assaydepot/trialinsights_api_v1/README.md

 ### POST /trials
 Returns an object containing an array for the initial page of trial documents meeting search criteria and some meta information to allow the client app to request subsequent pages.

-The query object allows specification of an array of `name/value` objects.
-If more than 1 property is provided within the object, then ALL of the name/values of that object have to be met for the document to be selected.
-A `value` is string, which can be a valid JavaScript regular expression.
-In that case, the regular expression will be applied to find matches for the field.

-#### Request
+#### Request Body
-A `values` array of objects each with `name` and `value` properties is the minimum required property for initiating a search.
-The values array must include at least 1 primary search term and can have zero or more secondary filters.
+The only required propery is a `values` array of objects, i.e., "terms" each with `name` and `value` properties. __The values array must include at least 1 primary search name and can have zero or more secondary search names.__

+If more than 1  is provided within the object, then __ALL__ of the name/values terms have to be met for the document to be selected.

+A `name` is a string value corresponding to a valid __primary search__ or __secondary search__ term shown in the tables below.

+A `value` is a string or a be a valid JavaScript regular expression.
+In the latter case, the regular expression will be applied to find matches for the field.
+In this way complex AND/OR expressions can be requested.

 ```
 // Example Request Body